-The Veterans Resource Center is located in The Student Union, Subsistence for Veterans is based on a 12-unit load.
+The Veterans Resource Center is located in The Student Union.
+Subsistence for Veterans is based on a 12-unit load.
 Partial subsistence is available for veterans who enrollment in three (3) to eleven (11) units.
-Credits for individualized, self-paced, openentry/open-exit courses may NOT be counted as part of a student's minimum load in qualifying for veteran benefits until the course has been completed.
-For more information please contact Melody Meldrum at (323) 953-4000 ext.
+Credits for individualized, self-paced, open-entry/open-exit courses may NOT be counted as part of a student's minimum load in qualifying for veteran benefits until the course has been completed.
+For more information please call at (323) 953-4000 ext.
 2024.